 - Look how you can link from cards on different boards and thus navigate down from the Roadmap to the Epics or Kanban boards;

 - Notice the sort of metadata on cards that can be used and where it might make sense for you.
-Trello has labels and they’re useful but I’ve found that it’s often necessary to add text tags as a prefix to cards, so we can more easily identify their grouping;
+Trello has labels and they’re useful but I’ve found that it’s often necessary to add text tags as a prefix

 - See how not everything is on the Kanban Dev Backlog — this is very important and the whole reason to have an Epics board.
 Stuff should only be on the Dev Backlog if they’re high priority and will definitely get picked up.
 This keeps the final backlog small and makes it easy to prune if higher level priorities change;